 Each academic year when applying for your initial Private Student Loan, please request the amount needed for the first four sessions of your attendance.

-In order to continue receiving Private Student Loan funds please note there is a "Private Loan Review" which will be required after the fourth session.
+In order to continue receiving Private Student Loan funds please note there is a "Private Loan Review" which will be required during the fourth session.
 This review allows students to determine if lesser or additional amounts will be needed from the Private Student Loan program for the remaining portion of the academic year.
 You will receive a letter of notification when it is time to apply for the second Private Student Loan.
 The application procedure for this second Private Student Loan will be the same as your initial Private Student Loan.